mvolkmann/blog/src/web-dev-tips.md

 To use normalize.css:

-1. Download it from the URL above.
+1. Download it from the link above.
 2. Add the following in the `head` element of HTML files:

 ```html